Androsz11/Termux-Games/README.md

 # Termux-Linux-Games
 In this you will get Termux/Linux games.
-The games are Bastet,Pacman,Moon-buggy,Greed,Chessboard,Ninvader,Snake game,Sudoku.
+The games are Bastet,Pacman,Moon-buggy,Greed,Ninvader,Snake game,Sudoku.

 To install this program type